-SD2 - Renewable and Low-Carbon Energy
+SD2 - Renewable/Low-Carbon Energy

 The District will strive to meet part of its future energy demand through renewable or low-carbon energy sources (which could be through a variety of technologies, for example wind power, solar energy, biomass etc), in line with current evidence which identifies the feasibility of these forms of energy across the District.
-This will be achieved by:-

-1. Supporting small- and large- scale stand alone renewable or low-carbon energy schemes, subject to the following considerations:
+This will be achieved by supporting small- and large- scale stand alone renewable or low-carbon energy schemes, subject to the following considerations:

-- the degree to which the scale and nature of a proposal impacts on the landscape, particularly having regard to the Landscape Character Assessment and impact on the Peak District National Park (taking into account both individual and cumulative effects of similar proposals); - the degree to which the developer has demonstrated any environmental/economic/social benefits of a scheme as well as how any environmental or social impacts have been minimised (e.g. visual, noise or smell); - the impact on designated sites of European, national and local biodiversity and geological importance in accordance with policy NE1; - the impact on the amenity of residents and other interests of acknowledged importance, including the historic environment; - the degree to which individual proposals reflect current local evidence regarding the feasibility of different types of renewable or low-carbon energy at different locations across the District. - in the case of proposals on greenfield sites, the Council will expect that submissions first demonstrate that there were no alternative brownfield sites, which were reasonably feasible and viable, and acceptable in other respects.
+- the degree to which the scale and nature of a proposal impacts on the landscape, particularly having regard to the Landscape Character Assessment and impact on the Peak District National Park (taking into account both individual and cumulative effects of similar proposals); - the degree to which the developer has demonstrated any environmental/economic/social benefits of a scheme as well as how any environmental or social impacts have been minimised (e.g. visual, noise or smell); - the impact on designated sites of European, national and local biodiversity and geological importance in accordance with policy NE1; - the impact on the amenity of residents and other interests of acknowledged importance, including the historic environment; - the degree to which individual proposals reflect current local evidence regarding the feasibility of different types of renewable or low-carbon energy at different locations across the District.